Avimitin/nvim/docs/src/en_us/installation.md

 * **Neovim** (MUST)

-This configuration is compatible with neovim version 0.5.0 - 0.7.0.
+This configuration is compatible with neovim version v0.7.0-v0.8.0 only.

 You can follow
 [neovim installation](https://github.com/neovim/neovim/wiki/Installing-Neovim)